Environment | Value natural resources

 Collaboration with ETRMA (Europe)

-Bridgestone Europe, Middle East, India and Africa (BSEMIA) as a core member of the European Tyre & Rubber Manufacturing Association (ETRMA) is working together with ETRMA and its members to support the newly issued “Roadmap New Circular Economy Action Plan” by European Government.
-European Tire Industry believe in a future inclusive economy based on an efficient use of resources, ensuring full recovery of waste-stream at highest possible value with minimal material functionality loss, and no uncontrolled emission, driven by an innovative and sustainable market economy.
+As a core member of the European Tyre & Rubber Manufacturing Association (ETRMA), Bridgestone EU, Middle East and Africa (BSEMEA) is working together with other ETRMA members to support the Roadmap New Circular Economy Action Plan newly issued by the European Parliament.
+The European tire industry believes in a future inclusive economy based on the efficient use of resources, ensuring full recovery in the waste-stream (providing the highest possible value with minimal material functionality loss), and with no uncontrolled emissions, driven by an innovative and sustainable market economy.

 Wider collaboration